 An economy where prosperity is shared among all…”

-Position Takers, that most stalwart of a politician’s rhetorical armoury also featured.
-For example:
+Position Takers, that most stalwart of a politician’s rhetorical armoury also featured in this Osborne budget speech.
+So, for example:

 “Governments in the past have said they were going to get to grips with welfare and reward work.